Datatamer/terraform-aws-s3/modules/bucket-iam-policy/README.md

 This repo is based on:
 * [terraform standard module structure](https://www.terraform.io/docs/modules/index.html#standard-module-structure)
 * [templated terraform module](https://github.com/tmknom/template-terraform-module)

-# Development
-## Generating Docs
-Run `make terraform/docs` to generate the section of docs around terraform inputs, outputs and requirements.

-## Checkstyles
-Run `make lint`, this will run terraform fmt, in addition to a few other checks to detect whitespace issues.
-NOTE: this requires having docker working on the machine running the test

-## Releasing new versions
-* Update version contained in `VERSION`
-* Document changes in `CHANGELOG.md`
-* Create a tag in github for the commit associated with the version

 # License
 Apache 2 Licensed.
 See LICENSE for full details.